ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

     make notebook-test

 This target uses Pytest and nbmake, which is a Pytest plugin.
 It verifies Jupyter notebooks can execute fully without error, the target execution fails if an error occurs.
-By default, notebooks must be placed inside the src/ directory in your repository for them to be tested with this target.
+By default, all notebooks inside the repository will be tested.

 CICD Template
 #############